FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 > No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider.

-To someone not well versed in US legal lingo this may be sound like gibberish but it is, in fact, one of the most important pieces of legislation pertaining to operating platforms in the cloud.
+To someone not well versed in US legal lingo this may be sound like gibberish, but it is, in fact, one of the most important pieces of legislation pertaining to operating platforms in the cloud.

 In US legal history the speaker or publisher of certain information is responsible for the information being provided.
 Before the CDA any provider hosting illegal content would be responsible for said content.
 The CDA changed that by shielding providers from liability.
 This included web hosting providers as well as newspapers that had a user content section.